patricksavalle/devops-project-template/content/delivery-strategy.md

 In general:
 - Delivery strategy should be aligned with application architecture and rollback- and testing-strategy
 - DevOps combines well with microservices-architectures which are very difficult to continuously deliver with classic DTAP

+## Best practices

+- [ ] Choose a strategy that matches your architecture and project

+- [ ] Larger microservices architectures probably work best with No-TA

+- [ ] Simple web project can work very well with DTAP

 ## DTAP